inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 # Conclusion:
 1. The repository presents the design and simulation of 4 bit CLA adder using CMOS mirror logic on 28nm technology node of Synopsys.
 2. Modular design adopted was successful and 4 bit binary addition is verified from output waveforms.
 The proposed circuit add two 4-bit binary numbers and generates a carry out bit if the sum exceeds 15.
+3. Circuit operates at low voltage of 1.05V and 0.1 GHz input clock frequency.
-3. Adopting CMOS Mirror logic for 4 bit CLA adder have reduced the transistor count from 178 to 152 in comparison with static CMOS logic.
+4. Adopting CMOS Mirror logic for 4 bit CLA adder have reduced the transistor count from 178 to 152 in comparison with static CMOS logic.

 # Author:
 Inderjit Singh Dhanjal, Assistant Professor, K.J Somaiya College of Engineering, Mumbai